richardsondx/checkmate/memory-docs/progress.md

 ✅ Added functions to list and find specs
 ✅ Command-line interface for 'gen' and 'specs' commands ✅ Support for CHECKMATE_EDIT=1 to open editor after generation

+## Step 7 - Runner and next
+✅ Created src/lib/executor.ts for running requirement checks ✅ Implemented executeRequirement() function (currently a stub for demo) ✅ Added updateSpec() to mark requirements as passed or failed ✅ Added resetSpec() to reset all requirements to unchecked state ✅ Implemented logRun() for JSONL history in checkmate/logs/ ✅ Created src/commands/run.ts with run and next commands ✅ Added run and next commands to CLI with proper options